Youth Conservation Programs

 Glacier Youth Corps

 Provides a hands-on conservation opportunity with duties such as fencing, trail maintenance, habitat restoration and revegetation, while living and learning in Glacier.
 The program consists of two, four-week sessions.
 (You are encouraged to apply for one four-week session.)
 Participants will spend the majority of their time camping in the field.
 Participants earn a monetary service award.
-Glacier Youth Corps is a partnership of the Glacier National Park Conservancy, Montana Conservation Corps, and the National Park Service.
+Glacier Youth Corps is a partnership of the Glacier National Park Conservancy, Montana Conservation Corps, the National Park Foundation, and the National Park Service.
 Watch a video on the Corps goals and founding.
 Visit the Montana Conservation Corps website to apply to become an expedition member of the Glacier Youth Corps.

 Montana Conservation Corps